tfchurch/sumo-hakyll/pages/smt/index.md

 <!--!!!largebutton [Register for SMT 2015!](http://sumo.stanford.edu/smt/registration)-->

 Registration for SMT 2015 will open on October 1st, 2014.
-Check back then for more details on how to register for the tournament!
+Check back then to register!

+The registration deadline is on 11:59 PM Pacific time on January 20th and the payment deadline is on January 22nd.
+The fee for registering teams before the registration deadline is &#36;12 per person.
+Payment must be postmarked by the payment deadline to meet the registration deadline.

+Registration may be possible after the deadline, but will be subject to availablility and a late fee.

 Full registration rules and information can be found on our [information page](/smt/info.html).